-2.12 Spotlight (Optional)
+2.13 Spotlight (Optional)

-The spotlight is controlled by a panel on the helm and a microprocessor located under the deck in the vicinity of the port hardtop leg.
-Refer to the spotlight manufacturers owner's manual for an explanation of the features and operation.
+The spotlight is controlled by a panel on the helm and a microprocessor.
+The microprocessor is located inside the hardtop.
+It is above the center acrylic access panel in the overhead.
+Refer to the spotlight manufacturer's owner's manual for an explanation of the features and operation.

-2.13 Control Systems Maintenance
+2.14 Control Systems Maintenance